 His past appointments include research positions with public health agencies in Kentucky and New York as well as university positions at the Universities of Hawaii, Houston, and California in the U.S., and visits with the Universities of Mysore in India, Surrey in the U.K., and Vienna and the Johannes Kepler University in Austria.

 Publications include articles in journals from the fields of anthropology, linguistics, folklore and oral history, sociology, organization research, psychology, psychiatry, public policy, artificial intelligence, complexity, intercultural communication, and the substance use and transportation fields.
-He has also written for general magazines like Smithsonian and done op-ed pieces for various newspapers.
+He has also written for general magazines like Smithsonian and The New Mexico Mercury and done op-ed pieces for various newspapers.
 His books include Ripping and Running, The Professional Stranger, Angel Dust, Speaking of Ethnography, Independents Declared, and Language Shock: Understanding the Culture of Conversation.
 A recent book, a policy critique based on his decades in the drug field, is Dope Double Agent: The Naked Emperor on Drugs.
-At present he is completing a book called The Lively Science, an accessible description of the historical roots and modern logic of a style of human social research closer to intentionality and lived experience of the human subjects who are the point of it all.
+The Lively Science: Remodeling Human Social Research is an accessible description of the historical roots and modern logic of a style of human social research closer to intentionality and lived experience of the human subjects who are the point of it all.
+It was just published in both print and e-versions in late May, 2013, and is available on most internet booksellers.
 Copies of the first chapter of the latter two books are downloadable on his web page.

 In 2006 he finished work as principal investigator on a seven year NIH project to explain illicit drug epidemics.
 He also conducts introductory and advanced workshops on qualitative research and complexity theory and consults on the use of those methods in diverse project applications.
 For several years the use of complexity theory to reformulate social service organizations occupied his time and interest.
 Projects now underway include water policy in New Mexico, artificial intelligence applications to intercultural communication, and agent based modeling of clinical practice.
-He hopes to develop applications for ESL in the near future.
+He serves as co-investigator on an ongoing project funded by the ESRC at Surrey University called "Constructed Complexities."
+This year he is Visiting International Fellow at that university and Visiting Fellow for the Consortium of Practicing and Applied Programs.
+He is currently developing water governance projects with colleagues in Puebla, Mexico.
 He is a member of several editorial boards and has served on numerous research advisory committees.
 In 2004 he was presented with the Leadership Award in Qualitative Inquiry by the International Institute for Qualitative Methodology.